Completing a home inventory

 Add commentary.
 If you are using a video camera, you can add commentary as you focus on individual items, identifying them as you move along.

-Go over areas used less.
-Be sure to include areas that aren’t necessarily used daily, such as your basement, laundry room, garage, and storage shed.
+Go over less-used areas.
+Be sure to include areas that you don’t often use, such as your basement, laundry room, garage, and storage shed.
 Items in out-of-the-way places can also be valuable or worth documenting.
-It’s also worth looking into your closets and your drawers to document items stored there.
+Also check your closets and your drawers to document items stored there.
 Clothing isn’t cheap to replace, for example, and some of your jewellery might have both actual and sentimental value.

 Make a list.
 Once you have visual documentation of your possessions, enter all the relevant data on a spreadsheet or into a computer application designed for inventories of possessions.
 The written data provides an important cross-reference for the visual record, as well as key details about the monetary value of your possessions.

 Talk to an agent.
 Once you’ve finished your list, discuss it with your insurance agent.
-He or she can tell you if any of your possessions require special coverage and will be able to see if you’ve missed anything obvious.
+They can tell you if any of your possessions require special coverage and will be able to see if you’ve missed anything obvious.

 Keep your home inventory safe.
-After your list is completed and approved, store it in a safe place away from your home.
-Try to choose a place that is unlikely to be affected by the same fire or flood that could threaten your home.
-In today’s digital world, you can store your list and visuals in the cloud, but you might also consider keeping it in a safety deposit box at the bank.
+After your list is completed and approved, store it in a safe place.
+If your inventory is physica, choose a place that is unlikely to be affected by the same fire or flood that could threaten your home.
+A safety deposit box at the bank is one such option.

-“An ounce of prevention is worth a pound of cure.”
-Don’t put off this task, as tedious as it may sound.
+Don’t put off the task of creating a home inventory, as tedious as it may sound.
 Do one room each day or even each weekend until you’re finished.
 No one expects disaster to strike them, but why be unprepared?

 Remember, insurance is intended for large, catastrophic losses that affect a great deal of your personal property.
 If you don’t choose a limit of coverage that can replace everything you own, you may find yourself paying out of pocket to repair or replace property beyond the limit of coverage that you have chosen.